Use these arguments with the xsanctl commands on each computer that you want to mount the Xsan volume.

 Changes the number of threads that the Xsan client uses for I/O requests.
 You shouldn't use this option for normal use.
-Make sure to test it before you use it in a production environment.
+Make sure that you test it before you use it in a production environment.

 You should adjust the default values in the --threads argument in small increments.
-Be sure to test it before you run it in a production environment.
+Make sure that you test it before you run it in a production environment.

 Sets the size of the directory information cache on Xsan clients.
 A larger cache can make some functions go faster, such as reading directories.
 The default value of 10485760 is fine in most cases.
 You should test this before you use it in a production environment.

 You should adjust the default values in the --dircachesize argument in small increments.
-Make sure to test it before you run it in a production environment.
+Make sure that you test it before you run it in a production environment.

 These sample commands use the arguments above with the volume named MyVolume.